 Contact with shared surfaces that are frequently touched can increase the risk of infection.

-Rooms used for worship and shared spaces, such as doorways, should therefore be cleaned regularly and following every service.
+Rooms used for worship and shared spaces and surfaces, such as doorways, should therefore be cleaned regularly and following every service.

-Surfaces such as door handles, tables, seats, handrails and toilets should be cleaned regularly with household detergent.
+Surfaces such as door handles, tables, seats, handrails and toilets should be cleaned regularly.

 Activities and rituals